rishimukherjee/TabMan/README.md

 #### Design Decisions
 1. I used `realm` for percistance because of its simplicity and readability.
 2. The drag and drop is handled in a separate class `DragDropManager` to avoid large viewController.

-#### Trade-offs
-1. Currently the app does not support adding tables while editing saved floors.

 #### Third Party Library